 for many women to tolerate and obtain.
 Breast MRI’s

-involve IV contrast being injected into the veins while
+involve IV contrast being injected into the veins, and the

-Why isn't ultrasound screening used instead of mammography?
+Why isn't ultrasound or MRI screening used instead of

-still important for women with dense breasts because they
+Mammograms are still important for women with dense breasts

-are good at showing calcifications which are sometimes
+because they are good at showing calcifications which are

-Ultrasound is used to diagnostically evaluate areas of
+Ultrasound is often used diagnostically to evaluate areas

-is not routine in most clinics.
-Most technologists are not
+entire breast, but is not routine in many clinics.
+Most

 screening, where they are looking at a single area of